 ABC Supply History & Milestones

-Since its founding here in 1982, ABC Supply Co., Inc., has revolutionized the roofing material distribution business.
-In the process, the company has grown to be a nearly $6 billion enterprise serving the needs of the professional contractor with interior and exterior building materials across the United States.
+Since its founding in 1982, ABC Supply Co.
+Inc. has revolutionized the roofing material distribution business.
+In the process, the company has grown to be a nearly $8 billion enterprise serving the needs of the professional contractor with exterior building material stores across the United States.

 Ken and Diane’s dream was to put their contractor customers’ needs before everything else, treating them like the professionals they are, giving them the tools they deserve and upgrading their image along the way.
 They believed there was a better approach to meeting contractors’ needs, and that philosophy is the cornerstone of the dream that became today’s ABC Supply.

 ABC Supply grew rapidly by acquiring other distributors and opening new facilities.
+Ken also established or acquired affiliate companies that produced some of the roofing, siding, windows and other products that ABC Supply sells.
 The largest of these acquisitions has been that of Bradco Supply Corp., with its nearly 2,000 associates and 128 locations, in 2010.
-ABC Supply also acquired Norandex Building Materials Distribution, based in Hudson, Ohio, in 2015.
-This acquisition added 103 locations to the ABC Supply roster and nearly 950 associates.
-Ken also established or acquired affiliate companies that produced some of the roofing, siding, windows and other products that ABC Supply sells.
+ABC Supply acquired Chicago-based L&W Supply in 2016, which added 136 locations across 36 states to the company’s roster.

 Following is a timeline of milestones in ABC Supply’s history.